Frequently Asked Questions

 No, this is simply the addition of a school mascot.
 William & Mary will continue to be the Tribe in green, gold and silver.

-The official submission period for W&M mascot ideas was April 1, 2009 - June 30, 2009.
+We announced an official submission period for W&M mascot ideas; it was April 1, 2009 - June 30, 2009.
 More than 800 individuals submitted ideas for review by the mascot search committee.
-Our blog is a great way to get more information about the suggestions we have received.
+Our blog was a great way to get more information about the suggestions we received and the five finalists mascot concepts.

 What is a mascot anyway?

-What is the process for selecting the new mascot?
+What was the process for selecting the new mascot?

 I'm confused.
 Isn't Tribe William & Mary's mascot?